Respect your essential waste workers and your natural environment by not fly-tipping.

 If you see fly-tipped waste, don't:

-- touch the waste because there might be syringes, broken glass, asbestos, toxic chemicals or other hazardous substances
+- touch the waste because there might be contaminated waste, syringes, broken glass, asbestos, toxic chemicals or other hazardous substances

 - disturb the site in case there's evidence that could identify the fly-tippers and lead to their prosecution